-In 2015, Probiodrug initiated a Phase 2a study, the “SAPHIR” study, of its lead product candidate PQ912.
+Probiodrug is running a Phase 2a trial, the “SAPHIR” study, of its lead product candidate PQ912.
 In a preceding Phase 1 study with healthy young and elderly volunteers, PQ912 was shown to be safe and well tolerated and revealed high QC-inhibition.

 PBD-C06 is a monoclonal antibody, currently in preclinical stage.
 PBD-C06 targets pGlu-Abeta, aiming to selectively clear the brain of pGlu-Abeta while leaving non-toxic forms of Abeta untouched.
 PBD-C06 has been successfully humanized and also de-immunized to avoid detection by the patient’s endogenous immune system.
 For the first time for an anti-pGlu-Abeta approach PBD-C06 has not only shown the ability to reduce Abeta/plaques but also to significantly improve cognitive deficits in aged Alzheimer’s mice.
 Moreover, no evidence was found of increased microhemorrhages after treatment with PBD-C06.

-The manufacturing process of this molecule started in October 2015.
+The development of the manufacturing process of this molecule is running.

 PQ1565 is a QC-inhibitor, currently in preclinical stage.
 The product candidate has shown attractive drug-like properties in preclinical studies.
 The GMP process for this molecule is being implemented.

-On November, 5, 2015 Probiodrug announced an increase in its share capital from EUR 6,765,898 to EUR 7,442,487, by issuing 676,589 new shares with a notional par value of EUR 1.00 per share generating gross proceeds of EUR 13.5 million.
+On October 6, 2016 Probiodrug announced an increase in its share capital from EUR 7,442,487 to EUR 8,186,735, by issuing 744,248 new shares generating gross proceeds of EUR 14.9 million.
 The order book was well covered based on strong demand from European and US investors.
 The new shares were placed with selected qualified institutional investors at a price of EUR 20 per share.
 The issued shares represented approximately 10% of the Company’s issued share capital at the time of the placing.

 The mid-term focus of Probiodrug’s business activities can be summarised as follows:

-- Continue the clinical development of PQ912 in particular generate initial patient study data and start long-term treatment,
+- Continuing the clinical development of PQ912, in particular generate initial patient study data in 2017 and start long-term treatment,

-- Further scientific analysis of potential additional indications for the use of QC inhibitors,
+- Further scientific analysis of potential second indications for the use of QC inhibitors,

 - Further increasing visibility and acceptance as an important prerequisite for obtaining additional capital as well as for an industrial transaction,